ktorio/ktor-documentation/topics/basic.md

    In Ktor, you can specify the realm and charset using corresponding properties when [configuring](#configure-provider) the `basic` authentication provider.

-1. Usually a client displays a login dialog where a user can enter credentials.
+3. Usually, a client displays a login dialog where a user can enter credentials.
 Then, a client makes a request with the `Authorization` header containing a username and password pair encoded using Base64, for example:

    ```
    Authorization: Basic amV0YnJhaW5zOmZvb2Jhcg
    ```
    {style="block"}

-1. A server [validates](#configure-provider) credentials sent by a client and responds with the requested content.
+4. A server [validates](#configure-provider) credentials sent by a client and responds with the requested content.

 ## Install basic authentication {id="install"}